convertigo/convertigo-doc/operating-guide/installing-convertigo-studio/index.md

 Here, the Test Platform home page contains projects in the list of projects, these projects are those deployed in the Studio.
 {{site.data.alerts.note}}
-For more information about the Test Platform, you can consult the Using the Test Platform chapter of the User Guide (coming soon).
+For more information about the Dashboard, see [Using Convertigo Dashboard](../using-convertigo-dashboard/).
 {{site.data.alerts.end}}

 ##### Convertigo Studio default accounts